willingc/kirigami/docs/usecase.md

 Approximately 2.5 hours to read the entire top and join the conversation now.
 Yes, there are folks that are trying to catch up now.

-## A readers options after 17 days
+## A reader's options after 17 days

 1. Devote 2.5 hours to read
 2. Skim and hope for the key points